 The Marble Core Interface consists of the config, groups, behaviors, and items features.
 All Marble Contracts, at a minimum, must include the Marble Core Interface in order to be considered a valid Marble Digital Item contract.

 Other additional plugin-like features, called Marble Layers, are optional and not required to be a valid Marble contract, but do add exceptional capabilities on top of the Marble Core Interface.

-Groups are sets of Items that share behaviors and collective supply mechanics.
-The assigned group manager can also adjust group behaviors through standardized contract actions and is allowed to create new Items under a group.
+Groups are sets of items that share behaviors and collective supply mechanics.
+The assigned group manager can also adjust group behaviors through standardized contract actions and is allowed to create new items within a group.

-Behaviors define the different actions a given Item can perform.
+Behaviors define the different actions a given item can perform such as transfer, activate, or destroy.
 Group managers can set their group behaviors to best match their use case.

 Items are the individual ownable objects stored in the contract.
 Every item created is given a unique contract-wide serial number that's used to identify it among all other items in the contract.